| CHAPTER D11 SEX |

 belongs to someone else; she is now not only yours, she is your own flesh.
 And

-exercise in ruling the old carnal man because someday when the Lord
+is an exercise in ruling the old carnal man because someday when the

-tests us we must be able to overcome the old man’s weakness, fear, desire, and
+Lord tests us we must be able to overcome the old man’s weakness, fear, desire,

 We Christians are born of God.
 We are His